ABOUT THE ARTIST and OWNER

 Degree with majors in Painting, Drawing and minors in Art History, Music,

-high school and college, in both Canada and the United States, I have been an
+for high school and college, in both Canada and the United States, I have been an

 I am extremely proud to own and operate the Heirloom Art Studio.

-It is an award winning fine art and restoration studio with an international
+It is an award-winning fine art and restoration studio with an international

 reputation for producing intensely colourful and richly textured original oil

-artistry and high quality archival photographic and fine art restorations with
+paintings and high quality archival photographic and fine art restorations with

 work shipped to seventeen countries throughout the world.